Setting up a broach tool to cut in a lathe:

 - We recommend using water soluble coolant with 15% concentration, especially for stainless and other hard to machine materials.

-- Most machines have an M-code for exact positioning.
-M61 on Fanuc, for example, will check to verify positioning prior to starting the next move.
-If your application has too little room to allow for deceleration at the end of the cut and you are seeing taper in the end of the keyway, try using the exact stop m-code.
-If this m-code is not available, you may need to slow the feed down.
+- Most machines have a G-code for exact positioning.
+G61 on Fanuc, for example, will check to verify positioning prior to starting the next move.
+If your application has too little room to allow for deceleration at the end of the cut and you are seeing taper in the end of the keyway, try using an exact stop g-code.
+If this g-code is not available, you may need to slow the feed down.
 To learn what causes taper at the end of your keyway, read our blog post titled “The Phantom Retraction“

 Questions and answers: